tc39/notes/meetings/2017-01/jan-24.md

 AWB: What if we just kick the regular expression to the non-Annex B if named capture groups are present?

-MS: It makes implementation very difficult.
+MLS: It makes implementation very difficult.
 I have existing regexps, Unicode ones, named I'm going to go partially into, but if I'm not in Unicode mode, then this other behavior is invoked

 AWB: The biggest issue could be that you may be way at the end of a parse before you realize you need to change.